Haverhill business owner wins MVCC award

-HAVERHILL — Coastal Windows & Exteriors, a woman-owned exterior remodeling company, recently announced it won a significant award at the Merrimack Valley Chamber of Commerce's (MVCC) Annual Small Business Day Breakfast Forum on June 9 under the “Women in Business” category.
+HAVERHILL — Coastal Windows & Exteriors, a woman-owned exterior remodeling company, recently announced it won a significant award at the Merrimack Valley Chamber of Commerce’s annual Small Business Day breakfast forum on June 9 in the “Women in Business” category.

 “We feel immensely proud to receive this honor from the MVCC.
 It is a true testament to the dedication of our team and our ongoing commitment to giving back to our community,” Coastal Windows & Exteriors owner Stephanie Vanderbilt said.

-MVCC Executive Director Michael Bevilacqua, praised Coastal Windows & Exteriors on their achievement.
+MVCC Executive Director Michael Bevilacqua praised Coastal Windows & Exteriors for its achievement.

 Commented